FernandoBasso/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 * Unit test files are named like `addUpTo.spec.js`.
 The extension is **.spec.js**.
 * Implementation files will most likely always have a few different versions (solution approaches), and we name them like `addUpTo-v{1,2,3,...}.js`.
 Note the `v1`, `v2` etc. “version” thing.
 Examples would be `addUpTo-v1.js` and `addUpTo-v2.js`.
 The same unit test file is used to test different implementations of the solution.

+## Project Configuration

+Current Node and Jest as of 2021 have experimental support for ESM and we are using ESM in this repo.
+It requires `"type": "module"` in `package.json` and an empty transform object in jest configs.
+Check `jest.config.js` for links/docs.

 ## JavaScript Unit Tests